krayon/nightynight/README.md

 Configuration mode is currently just flashing the LED at a 200 millisecond interval.

+A button press in either normal or configuration modes, will break out of the `boot.py`.

 [//]: # ( vim: set ts=4 sw=4 et cindent tw=80 ai si syn=markdown ft=markdown: )